 Illinois takes pool safety seriously to reduce the risks of drowning and accidents.
 While having your own swimming pool is certainly fun and luxurious, it also opens you up to a variety of liability lawsuits.

-The Private Swimming Pool Enclosure Act helps ensure that these safety measures are in place.
-While residential pools are not required to follow the same signage rules as public pools, they must adhere to barrier regulations.
-The intention behind these laws is clear: increase safety and minimize accidental injuries or fatalities associated with pools.
+The barrier requirements in your municipal code are what help ensure those safety measures are in place.
+Residential pools are not held to the state signage, testing, and permitting rules that govern public facilities, but they still have to meet local barrier and zoning regulations.
+The intention behind those rules is clear: increase safety and minimize accidental injuries or fatalities associated with pools.

-If you have any additional questions about your legal responsibility in regards to your swimming pool, don’t hesitate to contact 844 See Mike.
-We can help you understand laws and regulations pertaining to your private residential swimming pool and how they affect your legal liability in the event of an unfortunate accident.
+If you have any additional questions about your legal responsibility in regards to your swimming pool, Contact 844-SEE-MIKE anytime for a free, no-pressure consultation.
+We can help you understand the laws and regulations pertaining to your private residential swimming pool and how they affect your legal liability in the event of an unfortunate accident.